-- 1 Identify appropriate research topics - 2.
-Demonstrate the ability to choose methods appropriate to research aims and objectives. - 3.
-Organize and conduct research in a more appropriate manner. - 4.
-Understand the limitations of particular research methods. - 5 Develop advanced critical and fact finding thinking skills - 6.
-Demonstrate enhanced writing skills to write a research proposal.
+- 1) Identify appropriate research topics. - 2) Demonstrate the ability to choose methods appropriate to research aims and objectives. - 3) Organize and conduct research in a more appropriate manner. - 4) Understand the limitations of particular research methods.

 Unit I: Meaning and Nature of Research